Master of Fine Arts

 In 1st year, the coordinator in the area of specialization is the supervisor for the MFA candidates and is responsible for assigning the grade in studio research work.

 In 2nd year, the area coordinator forwards details to the Graduate Advisor and the Associate Chair approves the supervision.
 The Graduate Advisor submits the supervisory assignment forms to FGSR.

 1st year students are registered by the Graduate Advisor, in all courses offered by the Art & Design Department.
 Registration in external courses is the responsibility of the student.
 In some cases, the student may need to go to the department offering the course to request consent for registration.

-2nd and 3rd year students self register in THES 909, any fall (A1, A2, A3 or A4) and winter (B1, B2, B3, or B4) section is fine.
-Find your enrollment date in the right hand column on your Bear Tracks.
+2nd and 3rd-year students self-register in THES 909.
+Any fall (A1, A2, A3 or A4) and winter (B1, B2, B3, or B4) section is fine.
+Find your enrollment date in the right-hand column on your Bear Tracks.
 After your first year, you do not receive grades for your Thesis work.
-For every term of thesis that you are registered in for the duration of your program, you receive a grade of 'IN' until you graduate.
+For every term of the thesis that you are registered in for the duration of your program, you receive a grade of 'IN' until you graduate.
 Once you are finished, the last term of registration in THES 906 or 909 will show 'CR' meaning 'Credit'.

 As of this date, you can register yourself in the coming fall and winter terms.
 The Faculty of Graduate Studies will automatically register you in THES 906 in spring and summer.
 Tuition payments will be distributed over all four terms.
 Adhere to the deadlines for adding and dropping courses.
 If you experience difficulties registering, contact the Graduate Advisor (Dawn McLean) for assistance.